vusec/safefetch-ae/README.md

 SafeFetch artifact evaluation repository for Usenix'24.

+The source code for the **SafeFetch** kernel can be found [here](https://github.com/vusec/safefetch).

+From the aforementioned repo you can download the stable source code used to evaluate **SafeFetch's** [performance](https://github.com/vusec/safefetch/archive/refs/tags/v1.0.0.zip) and [security](https://github.com/vusec/safefetch/archive/refs/tags/v1.0.zip).

 ### Tips to navigate the repository

 The main directories in this repositories (and obtained while running the artifact workflow):